Originally published July 2014; updated July 2020.

 Safety Tips for Feeding Birds Seed in the Summer

 - Keep your seed dry.
 Hot, humid summer weather creates the potential for mold.
-“Some molds produce the byproduct aflatoxin, which is fatal to birds,” Bonter says.
-He suggests filling feeders halfway in summer and refilling frequently, instead of packing feeders full so the seed sits for long periods.
+“Some molds produce the byproduct aflatoxin, which is fatal to birds,” Greig says.
+She suggests filling feeders halfway in summer and refilling frequently, instead of packing feeders full so the seed sits for long periods.
 If you find mold on your seed, get rid of it.

 - Move feeders occasionally.
 Concentrations of seed hulls and bird droppings under a feeder can lead to outbreaks of salmonellosis, a bacterial sickness that can affect birds (and people).
 Move feeders around the yard and don’t allow waste to build up in one area.